nmec/awesome-ember/readme.md

 # Awesome Ember

-A curated list of awesome Ember things.
+A curated list of awesome Ember.js things.

 Inspired by [all the other awesome things](https://github.com/bayandin/awesome-awesomeness).